 At long last, Donnie Yen makes his INCspotlight debut in Drunken Tai Chi - which is not only also his film debut, but one of the last old-school kung fu movies ever made.
 (Originally posted on Channel Awesome on May 4, 2016)

-Bruce Lee conquered the American box office in the 1970s, but King Boxer was the film that paved the way for him and other kung fu movies to come.
-(Originally posted on Channel Awesome on November 29, 2015)
+Bruce Lee conquered the American box office in the 1970s, but King Boxer was the film that paved the way for him and other kung fu movies to come. |

-The INCspotlight, formerly hosted on the website Channel Awesome, now has a new home on my own website!
-Putting the spotlight on classics that deserve to be remembered!
+About the INCspotlightThe INCspotlight, formerly hosted on the website Channel Awesome, now has a new home on my own website!
 Categories

 All